 The Lakeside Swim Team is incorporated as Louisville SeaHawks, Inc., a non-profit corporation which was set up to be responsible for providing coaches, equipment and facilities to train a national and international team.
 Louisville SeaHawks, Inc., is run by an elected Board of Directors.
 The BOD receives financial support from training fees, hosting swim meets and fund raising by Lakeside families.

 From its beginning in 1928, at the quarry on Trevillian Way, the Lakeside SeaHawks Swim Team has been an important part of the Louisville community and a source of community pride.
 Over the years, the SeaHawks have produced 10 US Olympians.
-Beyond the 10 Olympians listed above, the team has also produced hundreds of swimmers that have gone on to compete collegiately and internationally.
+Beyond the 11 Olympians listed above, the team has also produced hundreds of swimmers that have gone on to compete collegiately and internationally.
 In the 1980’s it was Mary T. Meagher, Tori Trees, Dorsey Tierney, Leigh Ann Fetter, Bruce Dorman, and Lisa Buese, just to name a few.
-Under current Head Coach, Mike DeBoor, the team has produced three US Olympians; Rachel Komisarz, Caroline Burckle, and Clark Burckle.
+Under current Head Coach, Mike DeBoor, the team has produced four US Olympians; Rachel Komisarz, Caroline Burckle, Clark Burckle, and Brooke Forde.

 The SeaHawks host the oldest continuous open swim meet in the country; the Ohio Valley Championships.
 This meet began as the Lakeside Open in 1928 and has been held at the Lakeside quarry every year since.
 In 2016, Lakeside Swim Club was inducted into the Kentucky Athletic Hall of Fame, joining iconic entities Churchill Downs, Valhalla Golf Club, Keeneland Race Course, and Hillerich & Bradsby.